 NBN Co Limited — Equity Agreement

 The Australian Government has entered into an Equity Funding Agreement with NBN Co.
-The Agreement formalises the Australian Government's intention to provide equity to fund the roll out of the National Broadband Network (NBN), with such funding being conditional on the annual appropriation processes.
-It also commits the Australian Government, in the event of a termination of the NBN roll out, to provide sufficient funds to NBN Co to meet its direct costs arising from the termination.
+The Agreement formalises the Commonwealth's intention to provide equity to fund the roll out of the National Broadband Network, with such funding being conditional on the annual appropriation processes.
+In addition, it commits the Commonwealth, in the event of a termination of the national broadband network roll out, to provide sufficient funds to NBN Co to meet its direct costs arising from that termination.
 The NBN Co Equity Agreement terminates in 2021.
-As at 31 March 2012, NBN Co's termination liabilities were estimated at $1.8 billion.
+As at 28 February 2013, NBN Co's termination liabilities were estimated at $3.4 billion.

 Telstra Financial Guarantee

 The Australian Government has provided a guarantee to Telstra in respect of NBN Co's financial obligations to Telstra under the Definitive Agreements.
-The Definitive Agreements are long term contracts and, in the case of the infrastructure component, involve terms of at least 35 years.
+The Definitive Agreements are long‑term contracts and, in the case of the infrastructure component, involve terms of at least 35 years.
 The liabilities under the Definitive Agreements arise progressively during the roll out of the network as infrastructure is accessed and subscribers to Telstra's existing network are disconnected.
-As at 31 March 2012, NBN Co had generated liabilities covered by the Guarantee estimated at $209 million.
+As at 28 February 2013, NBN Co had generated liabilities covered by the Guarantee estimated at $896 million.
 The Guarantee will terminate when NBN Co achieves specified credit ratings for a period of two continuous years and either:

 - the company is fully capitalised; or

-- the Minister for Communications declares, under the National Broadband Network Companies Act 2011, that, in his or her opinion, the National Broadband Network should be treated as built and fully operational.
+- the Communications Minister declares, under the National Broadband Network Companies Act 2011, that, in his or her opinion, the national broadband network should be treated as built and fully operational.

 Indemnities and remote contingencies

-As at 31 March 2012, Defence had quantifiable significant remote contingent liabilities with a nominal value of $2.5 billion.
-These significant remote contingent liabilities are restricted in nature and details are not published because of commercial‑in‑confidence and/or national security reasons.
-The Defence Materiel Organisation carries 92 contingencies that are quantifiable, to the value of $3.15 billion.
+As at 31 March 2013, Defence carried 1,364 instances of quantifiable significant remote contingent liabilities with a nominal value of $3 billion.
+These significant remote contingent liabilities are restricted in nature and details are not given due to reasons of commercial in confidence and/or national security.
 While these contingencies are considered remote, they have been reported in aggregate for completeness.

 Export Finance and Insurance Corporation

-The Australian Government guarantees the due payment of money that is, or may at any time become, payable by the Export Finance and Insurance Corporation (EFIC) to anybody other than the Government.
+The Australian Government guarantees the due payment of money that is, or may at any time become, payable by Export Finance and Insurance Corporation (EFIC) to anybody other than the Government.
 The Government also has in place a $200 million callable capital facility available to EFIC on request to cover liabilities, losses and claims.
-As at 31 March 2012, the Government's total contingent liability with EFIC was $3.4 billion, unchanged from the 2011‑12 MYEFO.
-This liability comprises EFIC's liabilities to third parties ($2.7 billion) and EFIC's overseas investment insurance, contracts of insurance and guarantees ($0.7 billion).
-Of the total $3.4 billion liability, $2.8 billion relates to EFIC's Commercial Account and $0.6 billion relates to the National Interest Account.
+As at 31 March 2013, the Government's total contingent liability was $3.2 billion, up from $3 billion reported in the 2012‑13 MYEFO.
+The $3.2 billion contingent liability comprises EFIC's liabilities to third parties ($2.4 billion) and EFIC's overseas investment insurance, contracts of insurance and guarantees ($0.8 billion).
+Of the total contingent liability, $2.6 billion relates to EFIC's Commercial Account and $0.6 billion relates to the National Interest Account.